nih-cfde/the-fair-cookbook/content/recipes/04/fairshake.md

 While a DOI guarantees authorship information associated with it, a URL may very well contain absolutely anything.
 Furthermore, many organizations have come together to try to guarantee that DOIs will not change, while URLs can be changed or removed by the owner of the resource.

-Thus we *do* satisfy this metric in a broad context, though if our question was more specific, for instance -- is there a DOI for this digital object?
-We might have answered differently.
+Thus the matric *is* satisfied in a broad context, though if the question was more specific, for instance -- "is there a DOI for this digital object?"
+She might have answered differently.
 Hopefully this demonstration helps to illuminate the need for establishing more specific metrics relevant to your community.
 The more quantitative a metric is, the more stable and useful it will be when measured.

 ![Answer to question 1](./images/ss22.png)

 The next metric, persistent identifier, addresses persistence specifically and asks for a document describing the persistent identifier strategy.
-There is no obvious identifier type that guarantees this so we can investigate further.
-After some digging we find information about citation in the terms:
+There is no obvious identifier type that guarantees this so she chooses to investigate further.
+After some digging she finds information about citation in the terms:

 [![LINCS dataset terms](./images/ss23.png)](http://lincsportal.ccs.miami.edu/datasets/terms)

 This reveals that our local identifiers are registered in [identifiers.org](http://identifiers.org/), also recognized as [a standard in FAIRsharing](https://fairsharing.org/FAIRsharing.nknzhj).
-In fact we could create a few more identifiers with this knowledge:
+In fact she could create a few more identifiers with this knowledge:

 - `lincs.data:LDS-1293`
 - http://identifiers.org/lincs.data/LDS-1293